- Last Updated: April 6, 2017

 Treatment options for thyroid nodules include careful monitoring, surgery, and radioactive iodine.
 Radiation, chemo-, hormone, and targeted therapy are additional options if nodules prove to be cancerous.

 Focused Ultrasound Treatment

 Focused ultrasound allows the physician to direct a focused beam of acoustic energy to destroy the tumor without harming adjacent tissue.
 Focused ultrasound is completely non-invasive, and it is performed while the patient is awake.
-A follow-up imaging and blood test can determine whether the entire tumor has been removed; if necessary, focused ultrasound can be repeated.
-Focused ultrasound may offer the following benefits in treating thyroid nodules:
+A follow-up imaging and blood test can determine whether the entire lesion has been removed; if necessary, focused ultrasound can be repeated.
+Focused ultrasound may offer the following additional benefits in treating thyroid nodules: